Ready to blockprint?

 Just.
 Get.
 Started.

-If you bought the cheap linoleum blocks (which I really do recommend to start), you shouldn't feel guilty about using one to really experiment and test the different gouges with varying pressure and depth.
+If you bought the cheap linoleum blocks (which I really do recommend to start), you shouldn't feel guilty about using one to simply experiment and test the different gouges with varying pressure and depth.
 Once you've done that, you'll likely have a better idea of what you're comfortable carving (fine lines, bold shapes, curves, letters...).

-Go slowly and always carve away from yourself!
+Go slowly and always carve away from yourself.
 I've seen many, many comments from folks about stabbing their hands or fingers.
 It's important to focus on what you're doing.